Examples

 Structured output

-You can use the response_format parameter to get structured output.
+You can use the response_format parameter to request structured JSON output from the model.

 from pydantic import BaseModel